dianaconnolly44/portfolio/readMe.txt

-To open the website v3 folder in local host, type in terminal "cd " and then drag "code" folder into terminal and hit enter.
+To open the website v3 folder in local host, type in terminal "cd " (don't forget space after cd) and then drag "code" folder into terminal and hit enter.
 Opening a new tab will open the same project, if this has already been done.

 TO RUN (LOCAL HOST):